Quick install: Linux (CUPS and/or Samba)

 The user's home directory (the -d option) denotes the install location. /home/papercut is the recommended location.
 Administrators can, however, also consider alternate install locations depending on personal preference.
 Alternatives include:

-This quick start guide assumes the install location is /home/papercut.
+These instructions assume the install location is /home/papercut.
 If an alternate home location is defined, some of the paths listed in subsequent sections will require modification.

 papercut - nofile 65535